jrihon/thesis/chapters/01_chapter/01_resultdiscussion.typ

   image("./figures/PES_ALL.svg"),
   caption : [
-            Conformational sampling of adenosine, carried out at the various levels of theory, combining different (#text(fill: rgb("#A38550"))[GO] - #text(fill: rgb("#8D4DA3"))[SPE]) resulting in different Potential Energy Surfaces.
+            Conformational sampling of adenosine, carried out at the various levels of theory, combining different (#text(fill: rgb("#A38550"))[geometry optimisation] - #text(fill: rgb("#8D4DA3"))[SPE]) resulting in different Potential Energy Surfaces.
             Geometry optimisations (brown; columns) were carried out at the HF3c, PBE0, HF and MP2 level.
-All GOs were subjected to an additional Single Point Evaluation (mauve; rows), respectively the three other functionals.
-A #math.equation("4x4") matrix shows the result of all the samplings, visualing the respective combinations of GO and SPE.
+All geometry optimisations were subjected to an additional Single Point Evaluation (mauve; rows), respectively the three other functionals.
+A #math.equation("4x4") matrix shows the result of all the samplings, visualing the respective combinations of geometry optimisation and SPE.
             To clarify, combinations involving the same functional did not require an additional SPE; shown on the diagonal of the matrix.
 The GSQ has highlighted borders (lower right).
   ]
 ) <fig-PESALL>